PatCapon39/nextflow-seqera/index.md

 Through a licence agreement with Seqera Labs, Australian BioCommons is in the process of standing up a national Nextflow Seqera service, enabling a centralised command post for Nextflow pipelines to be offered as a fully subsidised service for Australian researchers.

 Working with partners including service hosts Pawsey Supercomputing Research Centre, NCI, SIH, QCIF and Melbourne Bioinformatics, the Australian Nextflow Seqera Service will deliver a key component of BioCommon’s vision for an ecosystem of data analysis and digital asset stewardship platforms.
-The project is delivered through the BioCommons ‘Bring Your Own Data’ Project, which attracts ARDC and Bioplatforms Australia funding.

 ## Aims of the pilot project

-The pilot project has three key ambitions, which are to
+The pilot project has three key ambitions, which are to:

 1. Establish a service where BioCommons early adopters, including both science and method communities, can easily run, manage and monitor the execution of Nextflow workflows on dedicated compute infrastructure.

-2. Understand service demand and utilisation by working with BioCommons communities and assessing interest from other communities
+2. Understand service demand and utilisation by working with BioCommons communities and assessing interest from other communities.

-3. Develop service operational models; understand costs and benefits; develop a business case for continuing the service
+3. Develop service operational models; understand costs and benefits; develop a business case for continuing the service.

-At the end of the pilot phase, the Australian BioCommons will make the decision on providing this service for a long term.
+At the end of the pilot phase, Australian BioCommons will make the decision on providing this service for a long term.
 This depends on the feedback and outcomes of this pilot project.
 Successful use cases will play a major role in influencing the decision.

 ## Service status